xpol/luaenv-luarocks/README.md

 LuaRocks versions will be installed for current Lua in luaenv.

-To see a list of all available Lua versions, run `luaenv luarocks --list`.
+To see a list of all available LuaRocks versions, run `luaenv luarocks --list`.